MatanHamilis/sighash_post/README.md

 1. The attacker spends the victim's UTXO using **SIGHASH_SINGLE**.
 Therefore when any other node will verify if this transaction is valid it will check that the signature inside the scriptSig is valid.
 1. To check if this scriptSig is valid it has to compute the hash according to the sighash type, which is `SIGHASH_SINGLE`, that means it will have all inputs and the single matching output.
 1. Since there is no matching output, any node verifying the tx is programmed to look for the signature on the hash value of "1".
-1. Since the attacker already has the signature on (from any other source) he can simply use this signature to spend any UTXO owned by the victim.
+1. Since the attacker already has the signature (from any other source) the attacker can simply use this signature to spend any UTXO owned by the victim.
 1. The **second** input refers to a UTXO owned by the victim.
 If the first was referring the attack wouldn't have worked.
 That is because in that case the nodes would expect the signature the be on the hash of all inputs and the second output.
 1. The value of the output is X+Y, i.e. the sum of the values of the UTXOs spent in the transaction.